christiantmark/Mardi-Gras-Masks-AR/README.md

 * Clone the Mardi-Gras-Masks-AR sample code.
 * Open the sample code using VSCode
 * Right click index.html and select Open with Live Server.
 If Live Server is not already installed, documentation to install it can be located [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
-* Locate to https://ngrok.com/ to setup an account and download the MacOSX ARM64 or Windows(32-Bit)file
+* Locate to [ngrok.com](https://ngrok.com/) to setup an account and download the MacOSX ARM64 or Windows(32-Bit)file
-* Follow the ngrok setup instructions here https://dashboard.ngrok.com/get-started/setup
+* Follow the ngrok setup instructions [here](https://dashboard.ngrok.com/get-started/setup)
 * Start up a HTTP tunnel.
 In the terminal, type in ./ngrok http (port number).
 Fill in the portnumber with the default port from Step 3 in the URL.
 * Next to forwarding, copy and paste the given link (ex: https://8418-168-122-7-164.ngrok.io) and send to your phone.
 * Open the link on your phone